On the Two Paths Theorem and the Two Disjoint Paths Problem: Web compositions and decompositions

-To ensure parallel compositions send webs to webs, the identified subpaths of their frames must be carefuly chosen.
-In fact, it suffices that those subpaths are induced: given two webs $G,H$ with induced subpaths $P$ and $P'$ of their respective frames and of the same length, we call \emph{web composition} of $G$ with $H$ along $P$ and $P'$ the parallel composition of $G$ with $H$ along $P$ and $P'$. \begin{proposition} Webs are stable under web composition.
+Let $G$ and $H$ be two webs and let $P$ and $P'$ be subpaths of their respective frames of the same length.
+If $P$ and $P'$ are induced paths in $G$ and $H$, respectively, we call \emph{web composition} of $G$ and $H$ along $P$ and $P'$ the path composition of $G$ and $H$ along $P$ and $P'$.

-More precisely, the parallel composition along $P$ and $P'$ of two webs $G$ and $H$ with respective frames $P_GP$ and $P_HP'$ is a web with frame $P_GP_H$. \end{proposition} \begin{proof} Let $G,H$ be two webs with respective frames $C_G$ and $C_H$ and let $P$ and $P'$ be induced paths of same length, such that $C_G=P_GP$ and $C_H=P_HP'$.
+Webs are stable under web composition: \begin{proposition} The web composition along $P$ and $P'$ of two webs $G$ and $H$ with respective frames $P_GP$ and $P_HP'$, is a web with frame $P_G\overline{P_H}$. \end{proposition} \begin{proof} Let $R_G$ and $R_H$ be the ribs of $G$ and $H$, respectively, and $R$ the web composition of $R_G$ and $R_H$ along $P$ and $P'$.
+We prove that $R$ is a rib.

+Any planar graph admits a plane embedding for which the outer face is sent exactly onto a given prescribed polygon of the plane (see \cite{article/lms/tutte60}).

+Consider plane embeddings of $R_G$ and $R_H$ for which the outer faces are sent onto two polygons whose intersection is precisely $P$ and $P'$.
+As $P$ and $P'$ are induced, there are no parallel edges in the union of the plane embeddings of $R_G$ and $R_H$.
+Hence, this union is a plane embedding of $R$.

+As all inner faces of the embedding of $R_G$ or $R_H$ are triangles, so are inner faces of $R$.
+As $P$ and $P'$ are induced, a triangle of $R$ is either a triangle of $R_G$ or of $R_H$, but not of both.
+Hence every triangle of $R$ is a face in this embedding.
+So $R$ is a rib.

+Adding back the clique vertices of $G$ and $H$ on their respective triangles gives a web, proving that the web composition of $G$ and $H$ along $P$ and $P'$ is a web with rib $R$ and frame $P_G\overline{P_H}$. \end{proof}